 Finding Partners on this Journey

 Nothing great is accomplished alone.
 Whether it is transforming traditional viewpoints or technology.
-So just as I’ve had the fortune to find a resonance with HCL with its D&I programs, I’m also equally thrilled to be working with a partner like Microsoft, that shares and inspires much of our thinking and common beliefs.
+So just as I’ve had the fortune to find a resonance with HCLTech with its D&I programs, I’m also equally thrilled to be working with a partner like Microsoft, that shares and inspires much of our thinking and common beliefs.

 Microsoft operates with the moto “Inclusive thinking drives our innovation” and not only actively encourages diversity and inclusion at work, but they also collaborate with like-minded partners in promoting a global culture of inclusion.
 Their innovation pathways and business models bring that goal to life and ensure paradigm shifts in technology are accompanied by those in our culture and society as well.